double-coconut/coconut-wax/README.md

 ```

 ## License
-UniWebView - We purchased the source code for the UniWebView package, compiled it into binaries, and then included it in our SDK.
+UniWebView - Source code for the UniWebView package was purchased and compiled into binaries, and then included in the SDK.